1. How do you find files based on specific criteria using the find

 chmod 755 script.sh

-The chown command changes the owner and group of a file or directory.
+chown changes the owner and group of a file or directory.

 chown user:group file.txt

-The ln command creates symbolic or hard links to files or directories.
+ln creates links to files or directories.
+The -s

 ln -s /path/to/original /path/to/link

-The crontab command schedules recurring tasks using cron jobs.
+crontab allows users to schedule recurring tasks using cron syntax.

 crontab -e